 - Bulb care: The lamp works with the warm bulb it ships with.
 When the bulb eventually needs replacing, standard screw-in replacements are available from bulbs & parts.
 A warm-toned bulb brings out the depth of the blue glass best — cool-white bulbs tend to flatten the color.

-What shades of blue are available?
+What shades of blue are available in a mosaic glass lamp?